-If you own more than one ATM, make sure your locations are not too far from each other.
-Choose a territory wisely and do your best to stick with it.
-The further out your locations are, the more your time and service costs go up.
-A tightly knit route of machines is far more appealing to buyers as well.
+If you own more than one ATM, keep them within a reasonable distance of each other.
+Choose a territory wisely and stick with it.
+The further out your locations are, the more time and money you’ll spend on service calls.
+A tightly knit route of machines is appealing to buyers as well.

 7. Get Signed Contracts

 If you plan to sell your locations or defend your location, you should make every effort to get signed agreements.
 Many operators run their ATM business without contracts.
 If you own an ATM and want to sell without specified contracts then the valuation is eroded.
 You will also have nothing to stand behind if the merchants decide to have your ATM removed or allow a competitor to come in.
 Bottom line is, get signed contracts.